1000 E. University Ave., Dept. 3311

 No Distance Track admission for Fall, 2015

 The implementation of the Higher Education Act - State Authorization has affected the admission of out-of-state students in distance leveling courses and the distance master's degree in speech-language pathology.
-At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Alabama, Arkansas, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, and South Carolina and Washington.
-UW is working on agreements to remove Oregon, New Hampshire, New Jersey, Rhode Island, and South Carolina, and Washing from this list, but that will not occur in time for Fall, 2015 admits.
+At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Alabama, Arkansas, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Rhode Island, and South Carolina and Washington.
+UW is working on agreements to remove New Hampshire, New Jersey, Rhode Island, and South Carolina, and Washington from this list, but that will not occur in time for Fall, 2016 admits.
 Check back next spring for changes to this list.
 We have adopted this policy to comply with regulations in these states.
 Current distance students residing in these states will be allowed to complete their programs.

 The University of Wyoming Division of Communication Disorders has offered a distance master of science (MS) degree in speech-language pathology since January, 1988.
 This program is offered through a combination of distance learning technology and on-campus courses/practicum.
 The program was originally designed for Wyoming bachelor's level speech-language specialists employed in educational settings.
-However, this program has expanded to include students from throughout the United States with degrees in fields other than communication disorders.
+However, this program has expanded to include students across the United States with degrees in fields other than communication disorders.

-Generally, all requirements for this program can be completed in 3 - 3 1/2 years including two summer semesters on campus.
+Generally, all requirements for the distance MS program can be completed in 3 - 3 1/2 years including two summer semesters on campus.
 On completion of this program, students must also pass the National Examination in Speech-Language Pathology and complete their Clinical Fellowship Year (CFY) in order to be eligible for the ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC/SLP) and the Wyoming License in Speech-Language Pathology.

 Participation in this program requires admission to the University of Wyoming (UW) Graduate School.
 Recommendations for admission to the UW Graduate School are generated from the Division of Communication Disorders.